IshitaBisaria/DSA/Bit Manipulation/Bit Manipulation.md

     ```
  - Binary to Gray Code
     ``` C++
+        // The Most Significant Bit (MSB) of the gray code is always equal to the MSB of the given binary code.
-        return n ^ (n >> 1);
+        // Other bits of the output gray code can be obtained by XORing binary code bit at that index and previous index. return n ^ (n >> 1);
     ```
  - Gray code to Binary
+    ```
+        // The Most Significant Bit (MSB) of the binary code is always equal to the MSB of the given gray code.
+        // Other bits of the output binary code can be obtained by checking gray code bit at that index.
+        // If current gray code bit is 0, then copy previous binary code bit, else copy invert of previous binary code bit. int binaryConverter(int n)
+        {
+            int res = n;
+            while (n > 0)
+            {
+                n >>= 1;
+                res ^= n;
+            }
+            return res;
+        }
  - Swap all odd and even bits
+    ```
+        // Preserve the Even and Odd bits in two separate numbers
+        // Right shift the even bits number and left shift the odd bits number
+        // The even bits will come at the position of odd bits and odd bits will come at the position of even bits
+        // return even | odd as this will swap the even and odd bits
+        unsigned int even = n & 0xAAAAAAAA;
+        unsigned int odd = n & 0x55555555;
+        even = even >> 1;
+        odd = odd << 1;
+        return even | odd;
+    ```
  - Maximum AND value